 And the roaches?
 As previously described, you won’t find any roaches in the tunnels anymore.
 From what I understand, they’ve even made them wider to make it easier for tourists to crawl through.
 You enter at one end and have the option of crawling a few meters and getting out at any of the first few exits.
 But if you like being on your hands and knees, then you can crawl all the way until the opposite end. 😆 It was too tight to bring my DSLR but I did have a GoPro strapped to my forehead.
 I’ll post videos of the experience soon.

-As advised, I booked my tour on Viator but you can try other discount travel sites like Klook or Kkday as well.
+You’ll have plenty to choose from on Get Your Guide alone but you can try other websites like Klook or Kkday as well.
 These tours vary so try to find one that best suits you.
-Even on Viator alone, there are several pages on Cu Chi Tunnel tours.

 Many people find the Cu Chi Tunnels touristy and I would tend to agree.
 But guess what?
 So’s the Eiffel Tower, but you wouldn’t go to Paris for the first time ever and not go right?
 Unless you’re claustrophobic, I suggest going on this tour.
 The Vietnam War was one of the most prominent events of the 20th century and crawling through these Cu Chi Tunnels is a unique experience that you can’t have just anywhere in the world.

 The tunnels have been on my bucket list way before they were popular.
 Thanks for the great expose!